erikbern/ann-benchmarks/protocol/specification.md

 This document specifies a simple text-based protocol that can be used to benchmark algorithms that don't have a Python wrapper.
-Using this protocol necessarily means some overhead, but not much -- anecdotally, the author has found that a linear search implemented in Java using this protocol was benchmarked *from Python* as being faster than a linear search implemented directly *in* Python.

 A program that implements the algorithm side of this specification will be referred to in the rest of this document as a "front-end".

 This protocol is line-oriented; both sides should configure their input and output streams to be line-buffered.
 Front-ends receive messages by reading lines from standard input and send messages by writing lines to standard output.